juliachristensen/PS239T_Fall2019/05_APIs/01_intro-to-api.md

 ## Example:

-Characterize the volume of coverage of impeachment over the past few months years.
+Characterize the volume of coverage of impeachment over the past few weeks.
 Specifically, what trends do you see?

 ### STEP 1: Finding Data Resources